-- (a) Reimbursement for [hospital patients] eligible recipients admitted to a hospital receiving services at an inappropriate level of care will be made at rates reflecting the level of care actually received.
-The number of days covered by the [medicaid] MAD program is determined based only upon medical necessity for an acute level of hospital care. - (b) When it is determined that an [individual] eligible recipient no longer requires acute-level care but does require a lower level of institutional care, and when placement in such care cannot be located, [the] a DRG hospital will be reimbursed for "awaiting placement" days.
+- (a) Reimbursement for eligible recipients admitted to a hospital receiving services at an inappropriate level of care will be made at rates reflecting the level of care actually received.
+The number of days covered by the MAD program is determined based only upon medical necessity for an acute level of hospital care. - (b) When it is determined that an eligible recipient no longer requires acute-level care but does require a lower level of institutional care, and when placement in such care cannot be located, a DRG hospital will be reimbursed for "awaiting placement" days.
 Reimbursement will be made at the weighted average rate paid by the department in the preceding calendar year for the level of care needed.
 There is no limit on the number of covered "awaiting placement" days as long as those days are medically necessary.
-However, the hospital is encouraged to make every effort to secure appropriate placement for the [individual] eligible recipient as soon as possible.
-During "awaiting placement" days, no ancillary services will be paid, but medically necessary physician visits will be reimbursed. - (6) Sole community hospital payment adjustment: Effective for the quarter beginning July 1, 1993, in-state care hospitals that qualify as sole community hospitals are entitled to receive a sole community hospital payment adjustment in accordance with the provisions specified below: - (a) To qualify for a sole community hospital payment adjustment, an acute care hospital must meet the medicare classification criteria for a sole community hospital as set forth at 42 CFR 412.92.
-The hospital must qualify for a sole community hospital designation in the month prior to the effective date for the sole community adjustment.
-If a hospital already has a sole community hospital designation from medicare this designation will be accepted by the [medicaid] MAD program.
-If for some reason, the hospital elected not to apply for sole community hospital designation under medicare but [wished] wishes to apply for [medicaid] MAD purposes only, such application must be made directly to the [medicaid] MAD program.
-The [medicaid] MAD program will review the application in accordance with the criteria contained at 42 CFR 412.92. - (b) For an in-state acute care hospital that qualifies as a sole community hospital in accordance with [paragraph (6)(a)] Subparagraph (a) of Paragraph (6) above, the department will make a quarterly sole community hospital payment at the end of each quarter.
-For the initial payment year (July 1, 1993, through June 30, 1994), the payment is the amount specified under [paragraph (6)(e)] Subparagraph (c) of Paragraph (6) below.
-For subsequent years, the amount will be the amount calculated under [paragraph (6)(d) through (6)(f)] Subparagraphs (c) and (f) of Paragraph (6) below.
+However, the hospital is encouraged to make every effort to secure appropriate placement for the eligible recipient as soon as possible.
+During "awaiting placement" days, no ancillary services will be paid, but medically necessary physician visits will be reimbursed. - (6) Indirect medical education (IME) adjustment: To help cover the cost of residency programs, each acute care hospital that qualifies as a teaching hospital will receive an IME payment adjustment, which covers the increased operating or patient care costs that are associated with approved intern and resident programs.
+The IME payment adjustment is subject to available state and federal funding, as determined by the department and shall not exceed any amounts specified in the medicaid state plan.